deepjavalibrary/djl/docs/onnxruntime/hybrid_engine.md

 runtimeOnly "ai.djl.onnxruntime:onnxruntime-native-auto:1.3.0"
 ```

-To use it along with MXNet for additional API support, add the following two dependencies:
+To use it along with Apache MXNet for additional API support, add the following two dependencies:

 ```
 runtimeOnly "ai.djl.mxnet:mxnet-engine:0.6.0"